What is a nutsert?

 Why have my nutserts failed?

 There are a couple of reasons your nutserts have failed.
-The issue could be a dodgy nutsert or an installation issue.
-Either way we offer a wide range of technical services, including nutsert testing services.
+The issue could be either be the nutsert, installation issue or a dodgy supplier.
+Either way we offer a wide range of technical services, including nutsert & rivnut lab testing services.
 We have teamed up with a NATA approved lab, that undertakes laboratory rivet testing services.
-Should you have a rivet failure, let us know so we can review your application and or have your rivets sent to the NATA approved lab for laboratory nutsert testing.
+Should you have a nutsert or rivnut failure, let us know so we can review your application and or have your rivets sent to the NATA approved lab for laboratory nutsert testing.

 Do you deliver nutserts throughout Australia?

-M6 Nutsert means the nutsert's internal thread suits a 6 mm bolt.
-This relates to the width of the threaded shank of the bolt and it's not the bolts head diameter, or length.
-Nor does M6, M8 etc. nutsert relates to the body diameter or drill size.
-M6 is a direct correlation for the internal thread size the nutsert can accommodate.
-You will need to refer to specification sheet for body diameter & drill size as this varies depending on nutsert type and manufacturer.
+M6 or M8 Nutsert means the nutsert's internal thread suits a 6 or 8 mm bolt.
+This measurement is the width of the threaded shank of the bolt.
+(It is not the bolt's head or length).
+M6 or M8 is a direct correlation for the internal thread size the nutsert can accommodate.
+You will need to refer to the data sheet for body diameter & drill size as this varies depending on nutsert type and manufacturer.

-In conclusion with this blog, a nutsert is fundamentally an expanding nut that attaches onto a steel sheet surface for bolting purposes, where a simple hole opening is not possible because the material is too thin to hold a bolt or a screw.
+In conclusion to this blog article, a nutsert is fundamentally an expanding nut that attaches onto a surface for bolting purposes, where a simple hole opening is not possible because the material is too thin to hold a bolt or a screw.
 Ideal for punched or drilled holes, they can be installed at any stage of the production, even after finish coat is applied.
-They are an easy solution that requires a nutsert gun or a rivnut tool.
-Here at Aerobolt, we are the nutsert specialists from a comprehensive range of Nutsert types through to their tools.
+They are the ideal solution that requires a nutsert gun or a rivnut tool.
+Here at Aerobolt, we are the nutsert experts and can assist in making your selection easy with a comprehensive range of nutsert types through to nutsert tools.
 Should you require any assistance with selection please don't hesitate to contact us 02 9755 3747 or go to contact us.
+We offer a variety of proven solutions that suit most applications.

 Copyright © 2024 Aerobolt Australia Pty Ltd. All rights reserved.